egghead2630/Object_Detection/README.md

 Two ways to evaluate my model: Locally run it or using Colab

 Locally Run:

+	First You need to handle the file as the training part has done, then,

-	To evaluate the model, first download my model from here: https://drive.google.com/drive/folders/1n-TN6DMNZlATZjg5U38oLqBmY0Eiz2Cg?usp=sharing
+	to evaluate the model, download my model from here: https://drive.google.com/drive/folders/1n-TN6DMNZlATZjg5U38oLqBmY0Eiz2Cg?usp=sharing

 	Put the best.pt into the "yolov5" directory, then run: